Hi Fly's sole Airbus A380 has returned to Toulouse, not before leaving beautiful drawing in the sky - Aviation24.be

 Hi Fly belongs to the very exclusive club of only 15 airlines to ever operate the A380, the largest and most advanced aircraft of all times.
 This aircraft was a testimony to how far a human being can go in developing something so extraordinary.

-Above all, the iconic 9H-MIP “Save the Coral Reefs” was inspiring and carried this responsible message to hundreds of millions of people in the four corners of the world.
+Above all, the iconic 9H-MIP “Save the Coral Reefs” (message sponsored by Mirpuri Foundation) was inspiring and carried this responsible message to hundreds of millions of people in the four corners of the world.

 The Airbus A380 will be replaced in the Hi Fly fleet by additional Airbus A330s, a smaller and more adequate aircraft for current market conditions.